 Students with disabilities requesting accommodations are required to register with the DSC.
-Students must provide documentation of their disability and participate in an intake appointment with a DSC counselor.
+Students must provide documentation of their disability and participate in an initial appointment with a DSC counselor.
 Documentation submitted should be from a licensed clinical professional or health provider who is both trained and qualified to evaluate the disability and familiar with the Student’s history.
 Documentation is not necessarily required to be recent but must reflect the Student’s current status.
 Documentation may not be provided by a Student’s relative, friend or family friend.

 What information should be included in the documentation?